 The Mapping Upward project is providing technical assistance to four community college networks comprising 12 colleges as they work to embed stackable, industry-recognized credentials within technical associate degree programs, and field testing a Stackable Credentials Toolkit that has been developed to help a broader range of stakeholders learn about stackable credentials.
 The Toolkit will be available in October 2017.

-Episode 1: Interview with Dr. Maria Coons, September 2016
+Podcast 1: Interview with Dr. Maria Coons, September 2016

 Dr. Maria Coons, Chief of Staff and Vice President of Workforce Planning and Institutional Effectiveness at Harper College, offers her perspectives on leveraging stackable credentials to increase completion and inspiring college staff to sustain this change in program design.